WillNilges/yap3st/README.md

 This is Yet Another Python3 Snap Tutorial

-I hate computers.

-This took me 6 hours to get right, so here are, as of June 18, 2020, the steps for getting a simple "hello world" program, written in Python 3, to build and install on your amd64 based computing device.
+When I started working on Snaps, I had a lot of trouble setting up a Python snap due to confusion over `setuptools`.
+So, to possibly save some confusion, here are, as of July 1, 2020, the steps for getting a simple "hello world" program, written in Python 3, to build and install on your amd64 based computing device.

 Inspiration:
 - https://forum.snapcraft.io/t/filenotfounderror-while-snapping-python-program/18306